Rakeela/dragora-notes/challenge-cures.md

 # Challenge Cures

 I've decided to accrete and publish a complete list of which challenges in The Viceroy are cured by which technologies.
-This is to help me with producing [[Collapse Type Suggestions]].
+This is to help me with producing [[Collapse-Type-Suggestions]].

 ---
 Challenges by Set: